verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Name a neurological disease after me when I die
 - [ ] Born at the time of Crosshairs of internet and puberty
 - [ ] You have lost nothing in your sexiness by being so elegant
 - [ ] I don't wanna be dancing in front of all these witnesses
+- [ ] It's free.
+And that's the most important thing for me.
+Because I'm broke.